 Partner enablement: Are you arming your partners with the tools that help them with customers?

-Channel incentives: Is your contra-revenue program still driving value?
+Channel incentives: Is your contra-revenue program driving value?

-Deal registration: Does your program drive sales behavior or simply transfer margin?
+Deal registration: Does your program incentivize sales behavior or simply transfer margin?

 Partner investment framework: Are you getting sufficient return on your other investments?

-IP development: Do partners view you as supporting their future IP development?
+IP development: Do partners see you supporting their future IP development?

-Partner program: Does your program deliver sufficient value to partners to keep them focused?
+Partner program: Does your program deliver enough value to partners?

-Partner co-selling model: Are you partner managers doing everything you need them to do?
+Partner co-selling model: Are you partner managers what’s expected?

-Performance dashboard: Do you hold all your stakeholders accountable to the same metrics?
+Performance dashboard: Do you hold all stakeholders accountable to the same metrics?

 Pipeline management: How central is managing a specific partner pipeline for your partner field sales?